metapolator/metapolator/Docs/cascading-parameter-sheets.md

 #### What we can *NOT* do
   * understand properties, parse `ParameterValue`-objects or `Selector`-Objects
-  * query the `ParameterCollection` for rules that apply for a certain object, this will need the MFOM (Metapolator Font Object Model) for interaction anyways.
+  * query the `ParameterCollection` for rules that apply for a certain object, this will need the MOM (Metapolator Object Model) for interaction anyways.
   * change data in the object structure (we'll add APIs for that of course)
   * receive values from the structure